influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.x/functions/built-in/transformations/aggregates/reduce.md

 ```

 If the reducer record contains a column with the same name as a group key column,
-the group key column's value is overwritten and the resulting record is regrouped
+the group key column's value is overwritten, and the outgoing group key is changed.
-into the appropriate table.
+However, if two reduced tables write to the same destination group key, the function will error.

 ## Parameters